shiftkey-labs/Shiftkey-GenAI-Hacks/SUBMISSIONS.md

 - Initial submission due by **6:30 PM on Saturday, January 18th, 2025**

 ### Round 2
-- Second round submission due by **15:30 PM on Sunday, January 19th, 2025**
+- Second round submission due by **3:30 PM on Sunday, January 19th, 2025**

 ### Final Round
-- Final submission must be completed by **3:30 PM on Sunday, January 19th, 2025**
+- Final presentations start at **4 PM on Sunday, January 19th, 2025**

 **Note: All submissions must be made by their designated deadlines.
 Late submissions will not be considered.**